Connecting to Your AI Tools

 - Live over MCP — the agent reaches into your library on demand.
 Recommended for most people.

-- Slash commands via
+- Local copies via

 1. Connect over MCP (recommended)